MKTG G157: Finding and Knowing Your Customer

 Course Objectives

-- 2. Distinguish major risks that must be addressed to effectively sell a product or service.
+- 5. Assess major risks that must be addressed to sell a product/service to target customers.

 Lecture Content

-Market research overview Fundamentals of market research Benefits Methods overview Assessing your market in relation to related ventures, customers competitors Market definition Market segmentation Competitive analysis Establishing research objectives potential customer bases Approaches to market research Understanding the potential customers Target customers Secondary research Approaches for secondary market research Sources for secondary market research Analyzing secondary market research Primary research Approaches for primary market research Surveys Focus groups Sampling Secret shoppers Analyzing primary market research Utilizing market research for business model development Developing Business Models from market research Identifying potential issues and solutions Pricing Pricing methods Advantages and Disadvantages of various pricing models Packaging and reporting your research How to structure your market research for reporting and presentation purposes.
+Market research overview Fundamentals of market research Benefits of market research Overview of research methods Assessing the market in relation to related ventures, customers, and competitors Market definition Market segmentation Competitive analysis Establishing research objectives and potential customer bases Approaches to market research Understanding potential customers Target customers Secondary research Approaches for secondary market research Sources for secondary market research Analyzing secondary market research Primary research Approaches for primary market research Surveys Focus groups Sampling Secret shoppers Analyzing primary market research Utilizing market research for business model development Developing business models from market research Identifying potential issues and solutions Pricing methods Advantages and disadvantages of various pricing models Reporting your research How to structure your market research for reporting and presentation purposes.

 Method(s) of Instruction